lumahealthhq/integrations-interview/README.md

 ## File Structure

-- index.js contains all the route handler
+- index.js entry of the server
+- routes.js route handlers(the exported code for library)
 - checker.js contains functions to validate input and other assistant functions
 - test folder contains testing code